 Live-cell imaging is the investigation of dynamic physiological processes in living cells using time-lapse imaging from milliseconds to hours.
 Live-cell imaging turns multiple snapshots to movies, which is in contrast to fixed-cell imaging that examines cellular activity at a time point.
-Typical applications of live-cell imaging that are used to study kinetic events include enzyme activity, signal transduction, protein trafficking, and membrane recycling process. brain imaging microscope
+Typical applications of live-cell imaging that are used to study kinetic events include enzyme activity, signal transduction, protein trafficking, and membrane recycling process.
+Successful imaging relies on ensuring you achieve optimal conditions for live-cell imaging.

-This article will cover the maintenance of native state within cells in a live-cell imaging experiment.
+This article will cover the optimal conditions for live-cell imaging for maintenance of native state within cells.

 The pH value is critical for cell lines to grow efficiently.
 For instance, most cell lines propagate the best at pH 7.2-7.4, fibroblasts thrive up to pH 7.7, and transformed cell lines excel at around pH 7.
 To keep track of the changes in media pH during cell growth phases, phenol red is used in some cases as an indicator of pH value, which is red at pH 7.4.
 The phenol red turns into orange (pH 7) and yellow (pH 6.5) in acidic solutions, and becomes pink (pH 7.6) and purple (pH 7.8) in basic solutions.
 However, common media formulations in live-cell imaging avoid phenol red due to its high extinction coefficient of light absorption which may contribute to background noise.